SutekhVRC/VibeCheck/docs/AvatarSetup.md

 6. Using AV3 Manager, merge VibeCheck_Rate_FX controller with your avatar's FX controller.
 7. Using AV3 Manager, copy the parameters from VibeCheck_Rate_Parameters into your avatar's parameters.
 8. Make a new sub menu in your expressions menu on your avatar.
 Then put the VibeCheck_Rate_Menu into it.
+9. Put the 'vibecheck/rate/out' parameter in the VibeCheck application.

 # TPS & VibeCheck